 For example, if all your income accounts have a custom profile of 100% in month 1 or you override the debtor days value to 30 days, then you are telling Calxa that all your outstanding debtor income will be collected in the first month.

 Another way to look at it is that you are telling Calxa your forecasted closing debtors for the current month will be whatever you budget for this month.
 Imagine your average monthly sales are $50,000 but your outstanding debtors are $100,000.
-The first month in your cashflow will collect the full $100,000 and you might be asking why your inflows are so high when you only did $50,000 sales last month.
+The first month in your cashflow will collect the full $100,000.
+But, you might be asking why your inflows are so high when you only did $50,000 sales last month.
 The problem here arises because the cashflow settings don’t match reality.
 It is not realistic to say you collect all your income in the first month if there is $100,000 in outstanding debtors but you only invoiced $50,000 last month.
 Generally, this problem will not occur if you are using default cashflow settings.

 Another thing to understand about the adjustment ratio is that it is accounting for values that sit outside the payment profiles by adjusting all cashflows, not just the account that has the outstanding invoice.
 The intention of this type of adjustment is to make your overall inflows or outflows as accurate as possible but not to highlight exactly which account has outstanding invoices.
 This is most noticeable if you have a large transaction and you are expecting to see this large transaction in the cashflow show up on a specific account.